Two students in EE lab looking at equipment

 Description of the course

-The course will reflect the typical life of our undergraduate students with a combination of lectures giving a flavour of both our first year modules, and a view of some of our research.
-You will also spend some time in our laboratories, where we will introduce you to some of the practical skills and put theory into practice.
+The course will reflect the typical life of our undergraduate students with a combination of lectures giving a flavour of both our first-year modules and a view of some of our research.
+You will also spend time in the laboratories, where we will introduce you to some of the practical skills and put theory into practice.

 Academic requirements

-• Have achieved a minimum of grade 5 in GCSE English Language.
+• have achieved a grade 5 or above in GCSE English Language

-• Be studying at least three A-levels (or equivalent), including Mathematics and Physics.
+• are currently studying at least three A-levels (or equivalent*), including Mathematics and Physics.
 Recommended (but not required) third subjects include Further Mathematics, Chemistry, Computer Science, Computing, Design and Technology, Electronics.

 Material Science and Engineering